noahlevenson/stealing-ur-feelings/readme.md

 The project began life as an application for Mozilla's 2018 [awards for art and advocacy exploring artificial intelligence](https://blog.mozilla.org/blog/2018/06/04/mozilla-announces-225000-for-art-and-advocacy-exploring-artificial-intelligence/).
 <br/><br/>

-### :floppy_disk: Tech highlights and dev notes
+### :floppy_disk: Dev notes
 [*Stealing Ur Feelings*](https://stealingurfeelin.gs) was built in a hurry.
 I didn't really have time to design thoughtful abstractions.
 [Tech demo v2.0](https://noahlevenson.github.io/stealing-ur-feelings/tech-demo-v2/) was slapped together for the Tribeca Film Festival submission.
-The [final codebase](https://noahlevenson.github.io/stealing-ur-feelings/final/) is essentially the result of layering many hasty ideas on top of that demo.
+The [final codebase](https://github.com/noahlevenson/stealing-ur-feelings/tree/master/final) is essentially the result of layering many hasty ideas on top of that demo.

 I built a few different computer vision engines to support the idea, including a big complicated custom thing that we didn't wind up using.
 Along the way, I got [Dlib's multithreaded facial landmark detector working in the browser](https://github.com/noahlevenson/dlib-in-the-browser) via WebAssembly, porting native pthreads to WebWorkers.
 I enjoyed that.